talmolab/sleap/docs/reference.rst

 "**Add Instance**" will add an instance to the current frame.
 You can also add an instance by right-clicking within the frame.
 For predicted instances, you can also "convert" the predicted instance to a regular, editable instance by double-clicking on the predicted instance (the predictions are still there, but they won't be shown unless you delete the editable instance you just created).

 "**Instance Placement Method**" allows you to pick how we determine where to place the instance and its nodes on the video frame.
 "Best" (the default) will first check for predicted instances in the current frame and create a new editable instance from one of the predicted instances (if you add multiple instances, it will do this for each predicted instance in turn).
-Otherwise, it will copy the location from another instance in a prior or the current frame, or will locate the nodes randomly (somewhere within the currently visible portion of the current video frame, so you can zoom in to where you want the instance to be place).
+Otherwise, it will copy the location from another instance in a prior or the current frame, or will use a force-directed graph algorithm to place the nodes.
+You can also choose the "average" method which creates an "average" instance from the instances you've already labeled.

 "**Delete Instance**" will delete the currently selected instance (the selected instance will have an outline drawn around it and will be highlighted in the "Instances" window).